EBIO5460Spring2025/class-materials/02_2_ants_cv_polynomial.md

     ## 5  2.687466e-17 -5.149960e-19 6.166400e-18 -1.918360e-17  1.000000e+00

 Orthogonal polynomials give the same predictions as the raw polynomials.
-It is just a difference in parameterization of the same model.
+It’s just a difference in parameterization of the same model.
 In machine learning we don’t care about the parameter values, just the resulting prediction, so it’s best to choose the more robust parameterization.

 R’s `lm()` function contains a **training algorithm** that finds the parameters that minimize the sum of squared deviations of the data from the model.

-Example plot of an order 4 polynomial model.
-Use this block of code to try different values for the order (syn. degree) of the polynomial.
+The following code trains the order 4 polynomial and plots the fitted model.
+Use this block of code to try different values for the order of the polynomial.
 We can get up to order 16, after which we can no longer form orthogonal polynomials.

 ``` r
 order <- 4 #integer